bitcaster-io/documentation/sources/terminology.rst

 Application
 ~~~~~~~~~~~

-As _Organization_ you can have multiple Applications.
+As :ref:`Organization` you can have multiple Applications.

 Event
 ~~~~~

-As _Organization_ you can have multiple Applications.
+As :ref:`Organization` you can have multiple Applications.